tylershuster/web-developer-cooperative/bylaws/membership.md

 Applications for membership shall be presented to all current members who will have fourteen (14) days to file a movement to reject.
 If a movement to reject is filed, any members may vote on it within a further fourteen (14) days.
 If a majority of two-thirds of voting members accept the movement, the applicant will be rejected and entitled to a refund of any amounts paid for membership fees or shares.
 If no movement to reject is filed within fourteen (14) days, the application shall be accepted.

 ##Section 1.05.
 Transfers Prohibited.
-No member may transfer their membership, shares, or any right arising therefrom.
+No member may transfer their membership or any right arising therefrom.

 ##Section 1.06.
 Membership Fee.
 No onetime or regular membership fee shall be collected, but a percentage of compensation for each work completed by each member may be charged and collected upon completion of that work.
 This percentage shall be agreed-upon annually by a two-thirds majority of the membership.